Hankey & Co

-This private bank was established in 1685 as a goldsmithing business by Captain Samuel Hankey, who had been born in Cheshire in 1640 and apprenticed to a haberdasher in London.
-Hankey had by 1674 established a business in partnership with John Houblon in Fenchurch Street, London, known as Houblon & Hankey, traders to Jamaica, Antigua and the Leeward Islands.
-In 1683 he took on his nephew Henry Hankey as an apprentice.
+This private bank was established in 1685 as a goldsmithing business by Captain Samuel Hankey.
+Hankey had been born in Cheshire in 1640 and apprenticed to a haberdasher in London.
+By 1674 he had also become a West India merchant, forming a partnership with John Houblon in Fenchurch Street, London, known as Houblon & Hankey, traders to Jamaica, Antigua and the Leeward Islands.
+The West India trade was a business wholly reliant on the exploitation of enslaved Africans, from which both men profited.
+In the 1680s the merchant partnership was dissolved, with both men concentrating on forms of banking: Houblon went on to be the first governor of the Bank of England, and Hankey started his own goldsmith-banking business.

 Detailed list of name changes